 More recently I have started to produce purely digital abstract art, inspired from near or afar by the ocean and a sense of oneness with the elements.

-The majority of my pictures are taken free diving off wild beaches in the South of France.
+All my pictures are taken free diving, the vast majority of them off wild beaches in the South of France.
 The freedom of weightlessness, the serenity of free diving, a profound sense of oneness with nature leading to aesthetic contemplation, and a deep calling which we all can feel for the sea: these are all things that I seek to convey in my work.

 I’m French, living both in France and in the UK.